-Having been in all phases of mobile and manufactured home business for 42 years, has given me a unique knowledge of the industry.
+Having been in all phases of mobile and manufactured home business for since 1976, has given me a unique knowledge of the industry.

 The early 1980's were interesting.
 The interest rates were above 20%.
 I never thought that I would sell a home at those rates.
 Turned out that I never sold as many homes.
 I had dealers who were from Western North Dakota buy 10 to 20 homes at a time from me.
 They took them out west and re-sell them.
 Then Western North Dakota went bust.
 Many of the homes were hauled back to Fargo.
 I sold them as repossessions for the banks.

 In 1986, I bought the assets of ABC Mobile Homes.
 I got two people with it.
 A salesman and a serviceman.
 Thus the birth of the mobile home service business.
 We began moving and repairing homes.
 We also sold parts for homes.
 At one time we had 12 servicemen working for us.

 In 1989, I became the Manager of Brookwood Manufactured Home Park.
 It is a 400 space park.
 I did this in conjunction with manufactured home sales.
 It was a good fit as they had not had a new home move into the park in 2 years before I took over.
 We ending up filling the park up.
 I still work with parks to fill their park space.